MaharajMahaadev/Flight-Simulator/README.md

 # Flight-Simulator

-Flight Simulator is a web-based game developed using JavaScript, HTML, and CSS.
+Flight Simulator is a web-based game developed using mostly JavaScript, and a small amount of HTML and CSS.
 It provides users with a realistic flying experience, allowing them to control a virtual aircraft and perform various movements such as takeoff, landing, turning, ascending, descending, and even engaging in aerial combat with a shooting feature.

 # Table of Contents
 - Installation